Forest fires in Australia are worsening

 German climate, insect protection laws cross finish line

 A 2017 study in Germany was one of the first to raise global alarm about the loss of insects.
-It found that the biomass of flying insects across German…Continue readingGerman climate, insect protection laws cross finish line
+It found that the biomass of flying insects across German nature reserves…Continue readingGerman climate, insect protection laws cross finish line

 Oceanographer Sylvia Earle on the need for sea conservation